AI in the Post-Davos 2026 Landscape

 There already exists a plethora of things that degrade the environment.
 Projections for the future are looking dimmer as each year passes.
 It is our moral obligation to stand in solidarity and safeguard our world substantially more, as technology accelerates and we reach even greater heights of interconnectedness.

-Now with AI expansion, our actions now will matter most, indeed more than any other period.
+Now with AI expansion, our actions now will matter most, indeed more than any other period in history.

 There are eras defined by discovery, and others defined by consequence, ours will be defined by both.